raspberrypilearning/python_scrolling/en/step_4.md

 --- /task ---

+--- task ---

+**Debug:** You might find some bugs in your project that you need to fix.
+Here are some common bugs.

+--- collapse ---

+---
+title: I've updated my size and colour but the output area stays the same
+---

+After changing the code, you will need to `run` your project to see the changes in the output area.

+--- /collapse ---

+--- collapse ---

+---
+title: I've tried different numbers but the color doesn't change
+---

+The maximum amount of red, green or blue is `255`.
+Make sure all your `background` colour values are between `0` and `255`.

+--- /collapse ---

+--- /task ---

 Now that you have sprites that look the way you want, the next step is to make them move.

 --- save ---